What is Ratio Analysis?

 Healthcare providers use efficiency ratios to measure how well they utilise resources.
 It includes the patient turnover and asset turnover.

-Example: Hospitals can use patient turnover ratios to improve service speed and lessen wait times.
+For example, hospitals can use patient turnover ratios to improve service speed and lessen wait times.
+This not only improves operational efficiency but also enhances patient satisfaction and the quality of care.

-The main advantages of ratio analysis are that it shows how well a business is doing, helps you make smarter decisions by turning raw numbers into useful comparisons.
-It also points out the strengths and weaknesses of a business.
+The main advantage of ratio analysis is that it shows how well a business is doing and helps you make smarter decisions by turning raw numbers into useful comparisons.
+The following are some of the major advantages of ratio analysis:

 2. Tracks Performance Over Time